Gouthamve/geekon.tech/content/content/post/arch-openssl-broken.md

 Everything started with my Networks assignment: "Write a DNS Client and DNS Proxy/Cache server w/o any libraries.
 Model the client after nslookup".
 And arch doesn't come with `nslookup`, it lives in a package called: `dnsutils`.
 So I set out to install it.
 But before we install anything it is recommeded that I do a update of the existing packages first via: `sudo pacman -Syu`.
 Now given how Arch releases updates and how big they can get, not running for a couple of weeks (I had exams!) means you might have to download `>1GB` to run an update.
 I did not have the time (>1hr on my network), so I ran: `sudo pacman -S dnsutils` to install nslookup.

 But it depends on a newer version on OpenSSL and without much thought I update OpenSSL with: `sudo pacman -S openssl`.
 Thats where I shot myself in the foot!
-It install openssl-1.1 and removed openssl-1.0.
+It installed openssl-1.1 and removed openssl-1.0.
 And boom everything broke, well, almost everything.
 I couldn't run sudo, ping and I thought I was done.
 I had a frigging assignment close to the deadline!
 Luckily Chromium must have a vendored version of OpenSSL and I could still work on my assignment.
 It also did not hurt that `nslookup` was working though ;)

 ## The Fix

 ### Diagnosis
-A quick look at the errors thrown show that I was missing two files `libssl.so.1.0.0` and `libcrypto.so.1.0.0` And some googling for the errors showed that I should have let the system update finish before I installed a new version.
+A quick look at the errors thrown show that I was missing two files `libssl.so.1.0.0` and `libcrypto.so.1.0.0` And some googling for the errors showed that I should have to let the system update finish before I installed a new version.
 I also came to know running `sudo pacman -Syu` would fix this.
 But given that both `sudo` and `pacman` are broken I was out of ideas on how to proceed.

 I posted on Facebook asking for help and as always the biggest Linux expert on my network, [Ajay Brahmakshatriya](https://github.com/AjayBrahmakshatriya), had an answer.
 I just had to grab `libssl.so.1.0.0` and `libcrypto.so.1.0.0` from somewhere and put them in the right places.
 Quoting him:

 > Try getting an old version of libcrypto.so and placing in the same directory as pacman and sudo.
 Since these are shared libraries, the lookup path starts with same directory and the goes to look into other folders.

 I decided to strace just to figure out the directories (?!?!) of pacman and sudo.
 But I was surprised to see that they lookup on absolute paths.